w3nhao/RecSystemOnLargePretrainedModel/README.md

 -   `--pre_inference_batch_size` is the batch size of inference
 -   `--pre_inference_devices` is the devices of inference
 -   `--pre_inference_precision` is the precision of inference
+-   `--pre_inference_num_workers` is the number of workers for data loading of inference

-##### 2. If you want to manually inferencing before traininig, try command like the following:
+##### 2. If you want to manually inferencing before traininig
+After sucessfully generating the processed data by specifying `--pre-inference` as `False`.
+You can find the preprocessed data under `data/[dataset_name]/` and use the following command to manually inferencing before training.
 ```bash
 python datamodules/preinference.py \
     --processed_dir data/MIND_small/MIND_small_maxlen@INF_minlen@5_toklen@30_saslen@20_processed \